snok/flake8-type-checking/README.md

 you should enable support.
 This will treat the annotations of any decorated function as needed at runtime.

-Enabling FastAPI support also enabled Pydantic support.
+Enabling FastAPI support will also enable Pydantic support.

 - **name**: `type-checking-fastapi-enabled`
 - **type**: `bool`